The first symptom of breast cancer most people notice is a lump in their breast or some thickening.

 Most benign breast lumps are:

-- areas of normal lumpiness that is more obvious just before a period
+- areas of normal lumpiness.
+These are usually more obvious just before a period

-- cysts – sacs of fluid in the breast tissue, which are quite common
+- cysts.
+These are sacs of fluid in the breast tissue, which are quite common

-- fibroadenoma – a collection of fibrous glandular tissue (these are common in younger women, for example under 30)
+- fibroadenoma.
+This is a collection of fibrous glandular tissue which is more common in women younger than 40

-It is important to always get a breast lump checked by your doctor.
-They will arrange for you to have tests to find out whether your lump is cancerous or not.
+It is important to always get a breast lump checked by your GP.
+They will arrange for you to have tests to find out whether your lump is cancer or not.

 A lump or swelling in your armpit

-A less common cause of swollen lymph glands or lump in the armpit is breast cancer that has spread to this area.
+A less common cause of swollen lymph glands in the armpit is breast cancer that has spread to this area.

-Change in size, shape or feel of your breast
+Change in the size, shape or feel of your breast

 Breast cancer might cause your breast to look bigger or have a different shape than usual, it might feel different.

 It can help to be breast aware.
 This means getting to know the size, shape and feel of your breasts.

 The skin might look like orange peel or the texture might feel different.
-This can be caused by other breast conditions.
-But get your doctor to check out anything that is not normal for you.
+These skin changes can also be caused by other breast conditions.

 Fluid leaking from your nipple

-Fluid leaking from a nipple in a woman who isn't pregnant or breastfeeding can be a sign of cancer.
+Fluid leaking from a nipple in a woman who isn't pregnant or breastfeeding can be a sign of breast cancer.
 But other medical conditions can also cause this.

 Change in the position of your nipple

 One nipple might turn in or sink into the breast.
-It might look or feel different to usual.
+It might look or feel different than usual.

-Breast pain is very common and it’s not normally due to cancer.
-You might get pain in one or both breasts for a while, which goes after a time.
+Breast pain is common and it’s not normally due to cancer.
+You might get pain in one or both breasts.
+This usually goes away after some time.
 There might be no obvious reason for this pain, even if you have a lot of tests.

 Inflammatory breast cancer symptoms

-A rare type of breast cancer called inflammatory breast cancer can have different symptoms to other types.
+Inflammatory breast cancer is a rare type of breast cancer.
+It can have different symptoms to other more common types.

-Your whole breast might look red and inflamed and feel sore.
+Your whole breast might look red, inflamed and feel sore.
 The breast might feel hard and the skin might look like orange peel.